openhab/openhab-docs/installation/synology.md

 ## Docker

-DSM 7 does no longer support Java 11 directly and therefor openHAB has to run in a Docker container.
+DSM 7 does not longer support Java 11 directly and therefor openHAB has to run in a Docker container.
 And that also makes the installation easier to maintain.
 It works out of the box a bit different then the normal Docker installation as described in de openHAB documententation.
 Docker is a containerization platform and is used to run lightweight containers.